GooseyHonker/RecursiveSimplicity/README.md

 All references to published works are used under fair use for commentary.

+Preliminary Warning
+===

+These notes and ideas are works in progress and should not be taken as final conclusions or professional advice.

+The content is incomplete and evolving.

+Assumptions and interpretations may change as the work develops.

+Any applications drawn from these notes are tentative and require further validation.

+Proceed with caution and feel free to question or critique every point.

 Releases: https://github.com/GooseyHonker/NeuroSimplicity/releases

 Release of Any and All Liability Disclaimer